Timbersaw-wangzw/WES-ICP/README.md

 3. ours(WES-ICP)
 ```

 Our **WES-ICP** can restrain the sliding and escape the local minima.
 Specifically, **sparse point to point** is easily trapped into local minima and **sparse point-to-plane** slides along the tangent space.
-Those phenomenons can be seen in our project.
-you can run directly `mainICP.m` to see those phenomenons.
+you can run directly `mainICP.m` to see those phenomenons shown below.

-# Phenomenons

 ![results](https://github.com/Timbersaw-wangzw/WES-ICP-M/blob/master/result.jpg)